contentful/ui-extensions-sdk/examples/number-dropdown/README.md

 ## Uploading the widget to a space

-The first step is to register the widget with the Contentful API to make the Content Management App aware of its existence.
+The first step is to register the widget with the Contentful API to make the Contentful App aware of its existence.

 ~~~bash
 export CONTENTFUL_MANAGEMENT_ACCESS_TOKEN=abcdefg